sandialabs/Spitfire/docs/source/demo/flamelet/introduction_to_flamelets.rst

 Introduction to Flamelet Models & Spitfire
 ==========================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - What is a flamelet?
-What is a ``Flamelet`` in Spitfire? - Computing steady flamelets and transient extinction trajectories - Building a steady laminar flamelet model (SLFM) table - Building a flamelet progress variable (FPV) table
+-  What is a flamelet?
+What is a ``Flamelet`` in Spitfire?
+-  Computing steady flamelets and transient extinction trajectories
+-  Building a steady laminar flamelet model (SLFM) table
+-  Building a flamelet progress variable (FPV) table

 Introduction
 ------------